jbequ5/SAGE-Enigma-Subnet/README.md

 # SAGE — Shared Agentic Growth Engine
-*The Community Owned Intelligence System for Bittensor Subnet 63*
+*The Community Intelligence Layer for Bittensor Subnet 63*

 ## The Problem
 Most advanced AI remains closed and controlled by a few organizations.
 On Subnet 63, miners solve hard, verifiable problems for prize pools, but the resulting insights and strategies are typically lost after each run.
 Valuable solving data is generated but not systematically captured or improved.